victoryhwang426/basic-api/README.md

 done at runtime.
 Also take into account that the communication should be reused in other controller or services.

-The micro-service can be based on the sandbox provided by remind.me.
-The sandbox has a default configuration for developing REST services.
-Remind.me REST sandbox: https://github.com/remind-me-gmbh/remind-me-rest-sandbox
 Github API Documentation: https://developer.github.com/v3/
 Note: The Github API has a rate limit of 60 requests / hour for unauthenticated requests (https://developer.github.com/v3/#rate-limiting).
 For this reason, it is recommended to enter a